Jun 17, 2020, 11:16:18 AM CDT Jul 5, 2022, 9:46:53 AM CDT

 Don't be afraid of boredom

-Most importantly, don't feel like you need to fill every second of your child's day.
+Most importantly, don't feel you need to fill every second of your child's day.
 Boredom is a good thing.
 It can help children gain independence, improve their problem-solving skills and expand their creativity.
 While it is great to schedule activities, it's also good for your child's development to have them figure out how to deal with their boredom on their own.

 Thank you!